PROCEDURES SAN FRANCISCO

 What is Scoliosis?

 The abnormal curving of the spine is known as scoliosis.
 If you take a look at the image of any back, you will see it has a natural curve to it.
 The difference with the backbone of a patient with scoliosis is that there is excessive spinal curving.
 Before puberty, usually between the ages of 9 to 15, there is a growth spurt, and this is typically the time that scoliosis develops.
-The majority of scoliosis cases are idiopathic where the cause is unknown.
+The majority of cases are idiopathic where the cause is unknown.
 However, it can also be congenital, hereditary, or as a result of an underlying neuromuscular condition such as cerebral palsy or muscular dystrophy.
 While scoliosis develops in both males and females, those cases found in the female population are more likely to require treatment.

-The symptoms of scoliosis can vary dependant on the severity of the spinal curve.
+The symptoms can vary dependant on the severity of the spinal curve.
 In mild cases, there may be no apparent symptoms apart from the irregularity of the spines appearance.
 In worse cases, such as those where the spine twists, patients may experience, and in severe cases may require treatment.
 Symptoms of scoliosis include:

 - Lower back pain